 Meatless Mondays or Veggie Mondays (Spring/ Lent, 2012)

-Racine Green Congregations join in observing a discipline for six weeks in the late winter and early spring of 2012 or as a 2012 Lenten Discipline for those congregations observing Lent.
+Racine Green Congregations join for six weeks in the late winter and early spring a Lenten Discipline for those congregations observing Lent.
 The congregations will seek to enlist individuals and families to observe one day a week with a meatless meal, designed to reduce the carbon emissions that come from the raising of aniumals for food and also to contribute the money you save to a charity of your choice for hunger relief.
-Last year several churches raised hundreds for hunger causes.

 Click here for the full resources for obsering Meatless Mondays for six weeks: Introduction, prayers, recipes, facts about hunger.
 Click here for just meatless recipes.